matter-labs/era-contracts/docs/bridging/bridgehub/overview.md

 For the purpose of this document, it is enough to treat the Asset Router as a blackbox that is responsible for processing escrowing funds on the source chain and minting them on the destination chain.

-> For those that are aware of the [previous zkSync architecture](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/Smart%20contract%20Section/L1%20ecosystem%20contracts.md), its role is similar to L1SharedBridge that we had before.
+> For those that are aware of the [previous ZKsync architecture](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/Smart%20contract%20Section/L1%20ecosystem%20contracts.md), its role is similar to L1SharedBridge that we had before.
 Note, however, that it is a different contract with much enhanced functionality.
 Also, note that the L1SharedBridge will NOT be upgraded to the L1AssetRouter.
 For more details about migration, please check out [the migration doc](../../upgrade_history/gateway_upgrade/gateway_diff_review.md).

 ### Handling base tokens